Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Abstract

 \section{Abstract}

-We consider the fixed-budget best arm identification problem in the multi-armed bandit problem.
-One of the main interests in this field is to derive a tight lower bound on the probability of misidentifying the best arm and to develop a strategy whose performance guarantee matches the lower bound.
-However, it has long been an open problem when the optimal allocation ratio of arm draws is unknown.
-In this paper, we provide an answer for this problem under which the gap between the expected rewards is small.
-First, we derive a tight problem-dependent lower bound, which characterizes the optimal allocation ratio that depends on the gap of the expected rewards and the Fisher information of the bandit model.
-Then, we propose the ``RS-AIPW'' strategy, which consists of the randomized sampling (RS) rule using the estimated optimal allocation ratio and the recommendation rule using the augmented inverse probability weighting (AIPW) estimator.
-Our proposed strategy is optimal in the sense that the performance guarantee achieves the derived lower bound under a small gap.
-In the course of the analysis, we present a novel large deviation bound for martingales.
+We consider fixed-budget best-arm identification in two-armed Gaussian bandit problems.
+One of the longstanding open questions is the existence of an optimal strategy under which the probability of misidentification matches a lower bound.
+We show that a strategy following the Neyman allocation rule \citep{Neyman1934OnTT} is asymptotically optimal when the gap between the expected rewards is small.
+First, we review a lower bound derived by \citet{Kaufman2016complexity}.
+Then, we propose the ``Neyman Allocation (NA)-Augmented Inverse Probability weighting (AIPW)'' strategy, which consists of the sampling rule using the Neyman allocation with an estimated standard deviation and the recommendation rule using an AIPW estimator.
+Our proposed strategy is optimal because the upper bound matches the lower bound when the budget goes to infinity and the gap goes to zero.